-6 Conclusions
+6. Conclusions

 Returns of optimal portfolios in different sectors are varying.
-It has to be mentioned that monthly returns in last five year have been higher then in other less risky investment opportunities.
-Potential investors based on presented analysis can focus their attention on construction-energetic sector where optimal portfolio have return 5,31%.
-The smallest return among chosen stocks from construction-energetic sector is 3,29% (DLKV-R-A).
-Return on optimal portfolio in food sector is 5,26%, but it is presented with just one stock.
-For three of five stocks return less then 1%.
-In transport sector, return of optimal portfolio is 3,76% although it has to be mentioned that only two stocks are included in the portfolio.
-In sector of Tourism return on Markowitz dominant portfolio is 2,71%.
+It has to be mentioned that monthly returns in last five year have been higher than in other less risky investment opportunities.
+Potential investors based on presented analysis can focus their attention on the construction-energetic sector where optimal portfolio has return 5.31%.
+The smallest return among chosen stocks from the construction-energetic sector is 3.29% (DLKV-R-A).
+Return on optimal portfolio in the food industry is 5.26%, but it is presented with just one stock.
+For three of five stocks return less than 1%.
+In transport sector, return of optimal portfolio is 3.76% although it has to be mentioned that only two stocks are included in the portfolio.
+In the sector of Tourism return on Markowitz dominant portfolio is 2.71%.
 The smallest return has financial sector.
-It is 2,095%.
+It is 2.095%.
 Returns on investments at ZSE were high.
 Using monthly compounding with investing in optimal portfolio in financial sector we could have earned +247% on our investment in five years (without investment).

 Risk of investment is included in coefficient of variation.
-Therefore beside yields of dominated portfolios investors should comprise coefficients of portfolios as well (energy and construction- CV = 3.61; food industry- CV =3, 56; transport- CV = 4, 78; tourism- CV = 3, 44; financial sector- CV = 5, 18).
-Results for coefficients of variation amplify recommendation for the investments in construction-energy companies.
-Sectors of transport and finance are overweight by enhanced risk.
-The major recommendation for ZSE investors, as a cumulative result of historical data analysis of prominent stocks of different industry sectors, is orientation to sector of energy and construction (CV = 3, 61, return of dominant portfolio 5,31%).
-Additional guidelines for risk-averse decision-makers is tourism sector (CV = 3, 44, return of dominant portfolio 2,71%), while for investors that accept risk attractive option could be sector of transport ( CV = 4,78, return of dominant portfolio 3,76%).
-Appliance of Markowitz portfolio selection on the sector analysis, focusing ZSE, represents distinct contribution of this research.
-The last economic trends marked the decline of construction jobs and early 2010.
-[12], slightly lower shipping freight.
-Banks income are stable as well as tourism sector earnings in Croatia.
+Therefore beside yields of dominated portfolios investors should comprise coefficients of portfolios as well (energy and construction-CV = 3.61; food industry-CV = 3.56; transport-CV = 4.78; tourism-CV = 3.44; financial sector-CV = 5.18).

+Results for coefficients of variation amplify recommendation the investments for in construction-energy companies.
+Sectors of the transport and finance are overweight by enhanced risk.

+The major recommendation for ZSE investors, as a cumulative result of historical data analysis of prominent stocks of different industry sectors, is orientation toward the sector of energy and construction (CV = 3.61, return of dominant portfolio 5.31%).
+Additional guidelines for risk-averse decision-makers is tourism sector (CV = 3.44, return of dominant portfolio 2.71%), while for investors that accept risk attractive option could be sector of transport (CV = 4.78, return of dominant portfolio 3.76%).
+Appliance of the Markowitz portfolio selection on the sector analysis, focusing ZSE, represents distinct contribution of this research.

-There are also announcements of major projects in the field of energy industry, but also in building rail and road infrastructure [11].
+The last economic trends marked the decline of construction jobs and early 2010 [15], slightly lower shipping freight.
+Revenues of banks are stable as well as the tourism sector earnings in Croatia.
+There are also announcements of major projects in the field of energy industry, but also in building rail and road infrastructure [16].
 In accordance with the current situation and indications of economic trends, recommendations of portfolio selection method based on analysis of historical data should be appropriately modified.